 The final response must tell the consumer that they can refer the complaint to us - and they have six months to do so.
 If the consumer fails to refer the complaint to us within six months, it is unlikely that we will be able to consider the merits of their complaint.

 But there are exceptions.
-We can consider the complaint if in our view the consumer's failure to comply with the six-month time limit was "as a result of exceptional circumstances", or if the financial business does not object.
+We can consider the complaint if in our view the consumer's failure to comply with the six-month time limit was "as a result of exceptional circumstances", or if the business agrees.

 Yes.
-The provision allowing a financial business not to object to our considering a complaint outside the six-month time limit was first introduced on 1 February 2003.
+We came into operation in 2001, but the provision allowing a financial business not to object to our considering a complaint outside the six-month time limit was first introduced on 1 February 2003.
 Before then, the rules required us to apply the time limits whether the financial business objected or not.
+And from 9 July 2015, a new rule means a business needs to give its consent for us to look into a complaint brought to us outside the time limits.

 There was also a change to the rule on 1 September 2003.
 Since then, the rules have allowed six months from the date the final response was sent - usually the date of the letter.
 Before then, from 1 December 2001 to 31 August 2003, the rules allowed six months from the date the consumers were "advised" by the financial business of their right to refer the complaint to us - usually the date the consumers received the final response letter.